tenchi-security/zanshin-cli/README.rst

 **Options**:

 -  ``--help``: Show this message and exit.

 ``zanshin account me``
 ~~~~~~~~~~~~~~~~~~~~~~

-Returns the details of the user account that owns the API key used by
+Show details of the user account associated with the currently
-this Connection instance
+configured API key.

 **Usage**: